Spotlight

 More News and Commentary

 Our Program in Criminal Justice annual course guide contains a broad selection of courses from across Harvard's different schools.
 Many of the courses are taught by our PCJ faculty affiliates.
 Topics include policing, mass incarceration, the use of algorithms, injury prevention, firearms, prison education, gender violence, surveillance, and abolitionist movements.
+It has been updated for the Spring 2025 semester.

 Join Our Mailing List